Help more people survive blood cancer

 Developing new treatments to outsmart myeloma

 Dr Charlotte Pawlyn is investigating how myeloma develops resistance to immunomodulatory drugs, which work by targeting myeloma cells and boosting the body’s immune response against the cancer.
-Her team recently identified genetic changes in myeloma cells linked to resistance and are now exploring strategies to ‘reverse resistance’, investigating combination therapies to keep their cancer at bay for longer.
+Her team recently identified genetic changes in myeloma cells linked to resistance and are now exploring strategies to ‘reverse resistance’, as well as investigating combination therapies which could help keep cancer at bay for longer.

 Acute myeloid leukaemia (AML)

 Everyone deserves the reassurance that effective treatment options will be available if their cancer returns.
+A regular gift from you will help our researchers stay one step ahead, giving more patients a better chance of living well with the disease.
 Help us discover a new generation of smart and targeted cancer treatments, so more people can survive blood cancer.

 Make a donation